shadowww345/AiraOS/README.md

 # AiraOS
 This is my first attempt at creating an operating system.
 It is a minimal OS project and is not intended for actual use.
 ![](images/aira.png)

+### Note:
+**If you want to boot Airaos on a physical computer:**

+  1-First, type lspci -v -s 00:02.0 into the terminal.

+  2-Take the resulting hex values (such as E00... or FD000...).

+  3-Place them into the vesa variable in graphics.c and compile.

 ## Features

 Minimal kernel with a terminal prompt (>)